Measuring the Hall effect in hysteretic materials: Conclusions and Outlook

-We have shown that extracting the true odd-in-field Hall response in hysteretic magnetic materials is not as simple as antisymmetrizing $R_m(+H)$ with $R_m(-H)$ because opposite applied fields do not necessarily prepare time-reversed magnetic states once there is coercivity, exchange bias, glassiness, or multi-step metamagnetism.
-As a result, incorrect processing can generate \gls{AHE} or \gls{THE}-like artifacts that result from uncompensated longitudinal signals in the measured voltages.
-We addressed this by laying out two practical routes - (1) the \gls{RMFR} method and (2) antisymmetrization of time-reversed states in an in applied magnetic field.
+To conclude, we have shown how extracting the true odd-in-field Hall response in hysteretic magnetic materials is not as simple as antisymmetrizing $R_m(+H)$ with $R_m(-H)$ because opposite applied fields do not necessarily prepare time-reversed magnetic states once there is coercivity, exchange bias, glassiness, or multi-step metamagnetism.
+As a result, incorrect processing can generate \gls{AHE}- or \gls{THE}-like artifacts that result from uncompensated longitudinal signals in the measured voltages.
+We addressed this by laying out two practical routes: (1) the \gls{RMFR} method and (2) antisymmetrization of time-reversed states under applied magnetic field.
 We provide a workflow to record intrinsic Hall voltages from measurements.
-These methods are general and will be useful in the characterization of magnetic conductors well beyond the examples discussed here.
+These methods are general and will continue to be useful in the characterization of magnetic conductors well beyond the examples discussed here.

 Broadly, Hall measurements have already provided enormous insight into magnetic and topological materials \cite{nagaosa2010anomalous,tokura2020magnetic,vsmejkal2018topological}.
 Looking forward they will remain an essential tool as research activity continues to grow in areas such as altermagnetism and multipolar higher-order magnetic states \cite{vsmejkal2022anomalous,gonzalez2023spontaneous,yamada2025metallic}.
 In these systems, the presence, absence, or detailed form of the \gls{AHE} can itself be highly informative, and in some cases a Hall response in a compensated or very small-moment system is precisely what makes the material attractive for spintronic functionality \cite{vsmejkal2022anomalous,yamada2025metallic}.
 For these reasons, practical methods that distinguish intrinsic Hall signals from measurement artifacts should become increasingly important as the search for unconventional magnetic responses and useful spintronic materials continues.